-- A. Locate the red wheel on the back of the unit turn the red wheel to the "ON" position using a standard screwdriver. (see Figure 8-A).
-Battery will remain active to allow for installation on mounting bracket. - B. Install the alarm fully on the mounting bracket by rotating the alarm in a clockwise direction. (see Figure 8-C).
-To allow for installation, battery will remain active when unit is removed from mounting bracket.
+B. Activate the alarm by locating the red wheel on the back of the unit - turn the red wheel to the "ON" position using a standard screwdriver, (see Figure 8-D).
+Battery will remain active to allow for installation on mounting bracket.